hfntul/sentiment-analysis-hz/README.md

 **Note: broken english, newbie**

 Okay, actually I have so much time lately and days ago when I scrolled through my twitter timeline, I saw a lot of Zemo slander there.
 I don't know it's like suddenly a bunch of people threw hatred at him.
 As a Zemo apologist I was kinda pissed seeing that.
 And then I was beginning to think, did people on twitter hate Zemo during The Falcon and the Winter Soldier aired too?
-Because you know there’s no such hatred at him on my twitter timeline during that time.
+Because you know there's no such hatred at him on my twitter timeline during that time.
 And now I am curious.
 Was he actually hated? or loved?
 So I have an idea to know what actually happened at that time by doing sentiment analysis to determine whether Zemo was hated or loved by MCU stan twitter during The Falcon and the Winter Soldier aired.
-LMAOOOO what a background.
-But before starting it, actually I am not too sure if this is the right approach to solve this or not.
-But nevermind.
-I am just doing it for fun and no one will read this too tho.

 ## Data Collecting

 The data was collected from twitter data using `snscrape` library on python.
 It contains IDs, user, date, the content of tweet, language, retweet count, like count and quote count.
-I managed to retrieve 110.034 tweets (all languages) by using `zemo` as the keyword and only fetching the tweets from 18 March, a day before TFATWS aired, until 08 May which was the last time Marvel gave us Zemo content (BRING HIM BACK).
-It took me hours and three failures to collect all these tweets.
-Yeah, it’s frustrating.
+I managed to retrieve 110.034 tweets (all languages) by using `zemo` as the keyword and only fetching the tweets from 18 March, a day before TFATWS aired, until 08 May which was the time marvel released The Making of The Falcon and the Winter Soldier.
 And by the way, 110.034 is a lot of tweets but it needs to be cleaned first because it still contains so much incorrect, corrupted, incorrectly formatted, duplicate, or incomplete data.

 ![Screenshot from 2021-09-17 12-39-40](https://user-images.githubusercontent.com/60166588/133730375-fe4b9c1e-8dc4-4dfe-8f6a-674e51460e55.png)